frontiersin/frontons-fe-training/beginners/README.md

 - [CSS Tutorial – Full Course for Beginners](https://youtu.be/OXGznpKZ_sA)

 These links should set you sailing on the right track.
 To explore or deep dive on specific topics, feel free to refer to other videos or tutorials available online.

+## Submissions
+The assignment should be submitted in the form of a GitHub repo.
+The repo should have proper `README` documentaion in place, so that the solution be verified easily.
+Also, ensure proper branching strategy is in place for your own repo, for example, __do not push everything in progress to the `main`branch__.
+The recommended way is to raise Pull requests with every small feature and changes to the `development` branch and once the solution is concrete and stable, get it merged to the main.

+Please reach out to your mentors for further explanation on this topic.